keatonstacks/AVSupport/docs/biamp/general-biamp.md

 ## Key Features of Biamp Products

 - **Scalability**: Biamp systems can be easily scaled to accommodate installations of any size, from small conference rooms to large stadiums.
-- **Networked Audio and Video**: Biamp products support AVB/TSN and Dante networking protocols for seamless integration and distribution of audio and video signals.
+- **Networked Audio and Video**: Biamp products support AVB and Dante networking protocols for seamless integration and distribution of audio and video signals.
 - **Ease of Use**: Biamp's intuitive software and user-friendly interfaces make it easy to configure and manage their systems.
 - **Reliability**: Biamp products are known for their durability and dependability, ensuring consistent performance in critical applications.

-## Applications of Biamp Products

-- **Corporate Conferencing**: Biamp solutions provide high-quality audio and video for conference rooms, boardrooms, and huddle spaces.
-- **Education**: Biamp products enhance the learning experience by providing clear audio and video for classrooms, lecture halls, and auditoriums.
-- **Healthcare**: Biamp systems are used in hospitals and medical facilities for paging, public address, and conferencing applications.
-- **Hospitality**: Biamp solutions are ideal for hotels, convention centers, and event spaces, providing high-quality audio and video for meetings and events.
-- **Transportation**: Biamp products are used in airports, train stations, and other transportation hubs for public address and voice evacuation systems.

 ## Conclusion